 Your business plan should include the following sections:

-You can create your plan on whatever medium is most comfortable for you— whether that’s a Google or Word document, a slideshow, or using business plan software.
+You can create your plan on whatever medium is most comfortable for you — whether that’s a Google or Word document, a slideshow, or using business plan software.
+To learn more, check out our business plan software recommendations.
 While preparing your plan, make sure that you include all the tiny details wherever possible.

 Another key part of writing your business plan is choosing a legal structure for your business.
 This step is important because it determines how you’ll collect and pay taxes, how you’ll get paid from your gift basket business, and your level of personal liability.